qlyzhang/INFO159-LHW4-Chatbot/README.md

 Bot > fine

-Human > Where are you from?
+Human > Who are you ?

-Bot > south america.
+Bot > i m not sure.

-Human > I am just kidding.
+Human > that is cool

-Bot > i m going to take you to the air .
+Bot > you know what i m doing here ?

 Human > you are under arrest